 Weightlifting for runners may sound like an oxymoron, but these activities complement each other like peanut butter and jelly.
 In fact, many of the fastest and most powerful runners competing in virtually any distance regularly incorporate resistance training into their training protocol.

-Let us take a moment to consider why runners benefit from weightlifting.
 Running is one of the most efficient forms of cardiovascular activity.
 Furthermore, also requires virtually no equipment – a pair of decent shorts, socks, and running shoes is all you need to get started.

 In addition to training your heart, running heavily taxes all the muscles below your belly button.
 However, the upper body also plays a critical role.
 If you’ve ever watched elite runners, then you may notice their exceptional upper body posture and ability to use their arms to unlock additional power towards the end of a race.

 Inefficient runners (such as myself), allow their shoulders to roll forward, chest to dip down, and neck to drift forward as they fatigue.
-A breakdown of form, compounded by the repetitive nature of running strides, may lead to injuries and depressed performance.
+A breakdown of form, compounded by the repetitive nature of running strides, may lead to injuries and decreased performance.
 Weightlifting builds muscle, improves that awful posture displayed at end of races, and strengthens both tendons and ligaments around your ankle, foot, knees, and hips.

 If you consider running your primary form of physical exercise, but do not currently incorporate any resistance training, you’re missing out, big time.
 Resistance training, commonly referred to as weightlifting, can decrease injury risk, improve power during short distance runs, extend endurance during long distance runs, support proper posture, and torch stubborn fat.